We will be prepared to put health and safety protocols in place that match the current state of COVID-19 and the pandemic.

 Phone and Device Policy

-Phones are not allowed out during the program day except at lunch (for all students).
+Phones are not allowed out during the program day except at lunch (for all students) and if a specific activity calls for their use.
 Camp staff may confiscate phones if they are being used inappropriately.

 Lost & Found